 We cannot overstate the importance of maintaining a contemporaneous record of time spent on all business activities.
 Reliance on after-the-fact documentation in an audit almost inevitably results in significant disallowed losses and additional tax liabilities.

-If you have questions or would like more information on this topic, please contact a member of your Baker Tilly service team or e-mail our tax team at firstname.lastname@example.org.
+If you have questions or would like more information on this topic, or to learn how Baker Tilly tax specialists can help, contact our team.